Next-order asymptotics for the volume of Schatten balls: Introduction

 where

 \end{theorem}

+Theorem~\ref{thm:LS} forms the core of the proof of \eqref{eq:main-1} in Theorem~\ref{thm:main}.
 Independently, in the recent work \cite{GMP25} the authors deduced the statement of Theorem~\ref{thm:LS} in case of $p\ge 2$ from a central limit theorem for linear eigenvalue statistics.
 The restriction to $p\ge 2$ results from regularity requirements of the underlying approach, see also \cite{DFG+23}.
-The slightly milder restriction on $p$ in Theorem~\ref{thm:LS} is due to the fact that the Ullman density $f_p$ is Hölder continuous of order $\frac{1}{2}$ if and only if $p\ge\frac{3}{2}$.
-This is required to apply the results in \cite{LS17}.
+The milder restriction to $p>1$ in Theorem~\ref{thm:LS} is due to the fact that in this case the Ullman density $f_p$ is Hölder continuous inside its support which is already sufficient for the approach in \cite{LS17}.

-The term $\Ent(\mu_p)$ in Theorem~\ref{thm:LS} arises via a rescaling property of the specific entropy which is part of the rate function in the large deviation principle in \cite{LS17}.
+The term $\Ent(\mu_p)$ in Theorem~\ref{thm:LS} arises via a rescaling property of the specific entropy which is one part of the rate function in the large deviation principle in \cite{LS17}.
 In case of $\beta=2$, the contribution of $\Ent(\mu_p)$ vanishes and more precise asymptotics hold.
-The following is a consequence of \cite[Prop.~1.1]{CKM23} which is based on \cite{KM99}.
+The following is a consequence of \cite[Prop.~1.1]{CKM23}, derived from \cite{KM99}, and \cite[Thm.~1.9]{CKM23}.